apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/ambari-integration.md

-#### Add components to the node through Ambari -- for example, add a DS Worker
+#### Add components to the node through Ambari -- for example, add a DolphinScheduler Worker

 ***NOTE***: DS Logger is the installation dependent component of DS Worker in Dolphin's Ambari installation (need to add installation first; Prevent the Job log on the corresponding Worker from being checked)